radius-project/radius/docs/content/user-guides/samples/eshop/1-overview/index.md

 - Easily manage configuration and credentials between infrastructure and services, all within the app model
 - Simplify deployment with Bicep and Azure Resource Manager (ARM)

-By the end of this tutorial you will be able to deploy eShop on containers with just a single command:
+By the end of this sample you will be able to deploy eShop on containers with just a single command:

 ```sh
 $ rad env init azure -n cloud